forestgeo/fgeo.analyze/cran-comments.md

 ## Downstream dependencies

-The package fgeo depends on this package. fgeo is on GitHub -- not on CRAN.
+There are currently no downstream dependencies on CRAN for this package.